pragdave/earmark/README.md

 By indicating a longer `timeout` option in milliseconds Earmark will use parallel mapping as implemented in `Earmark.pmap/3`, which will pass `timeout` to `Task.await`.

-In both cases one can override the mapper function with either the `mapper` option (used iff `timeout` is nil) or the `mapper_with_timeout` function (used otherwise).
+In both cases one can override the mapper function with either the `mapper` option (used if and only if `timeout` is nil) or the
+`mapper_with_timeout` function (used otherwise).

 For the escript only the `timeout` command line argument can be used.